 The financial statements of the EPO have been prepared in accordance with IFRS.
-They have been prepared on a historical cost basis, except for financial instruments measured at fair value and the defined benefit obligation measured in accordance with IAS 19.
+They have been prepared on a historical cost basis, except for financial instruments that are measured at fair value, and the defined benefit obligation measured in accordance with IAS 19.
 The financial statements are presented in euro (EUR) and all values are rounded to the nearest thousand (EUR '000) unless indicated otherwise.

-In accordance with IFRS 8 the Organisation has not prepared segment reporting, as IFRS 8 must be applied only by entities whose debt or equity securities are publicly traded and by those in the process of issuing such securities in public securities markets.
+The EPO does not prepare segment reporting, since IFRS 8 must be applied only by entities whose debt or equity securities are publicly traded and by those in the process of issuing such securities in public securities markets.

-New, revised or early-adopted standards and interpretations affecting the Financial Statements in the current year (and/or prior years)
+New, revised or early adopted standards and interpretations affecting the Financial Statements in the current year and/or prior years